sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/docu/exportInfo.md

-Creates a temporary file for the export which is deleted after 3 minutes.
+Creates a temporary file for the export that is deleted after 3 minutes.
-* ``filename``: filename of the temporary file which can be used as parameter for ./documentations/export
+* ``filename``: filename of the temporary file that can be used as parameter for ./documentations/export